Robinpig/Note/docs/CS/Algorithms/LSM.md

 Since Bloom filters are very small and can often be cached in memory, the number of disk I/Os for point lookups is greatly reduced by their use.

 ### Secondary Indexing

+A given LSM-tree only provides a simple key-value interface.
+To support the efficient processing of queries on non-key attributes, secondary indexes must be maintained.
+One issue in this area is how to maintain a set of related secondary indexes efficiently with a small overhead on write performance.
+Various LSM-based secondary indexing structures and techniques have been designed and evaluated as well.

 ## Links